 Latest News

-Man allegedly snatches Israel cap & assaults man who was wearing it on bus in Sengkang
+Man allegedly snatches Israel cap and assaults man who was wearing it on bus in Sengkang

-When a 55-year-old man wore a cap bearing the Israeli emblem on a public bus, he was allegedly assaulted by another man, aged 30.
+A 30-year-old man allegedly assaulted a 55-year-old man wearing a cap bearing the Israeli emblem on a public bus.

 The 30-year-man will be charged with voluntarily causing hurt, said the Singapore Police Force (SPF) in a news release on Wednesday (3 June).